carlosoro/lepaya-fullstack-assignment/README.md

  ---
  Feel free to use any publicly available libraries that you are comfortable with, both for the frontend and backend part, and try to use software development best practices as you would in any sort of professional project.

- Also, don't stress, the assignment is tested by humans so it won't fail automatically due to a minor issue and will be a starting point for a conversation where you can explain your decisions and get feedback on your solution.
+ Also, don't stress, the assignment is tested by humans, so it won't fail automatically due to a minor issue and will be a starting point for a conversation where you can explain your decisions and get feedback on your solution.

  Good luck, and have fun!